HackSoftware/vim-python-domain-knowledge/README.md

 git clone https://github.com/HackSoftware/vim-python-domain-knowledge.git
 ```

+*IMPORTANT NOTE:* The only external dependency of this plugin is SQLite3 (https://www.sqlite.org/index.html).
+Make sure you have it installed on your operating system :)

 ### 2. Setup for project (this should be done only once for a project)

 1. Go to the project's root folder (where is your PYTHONPATH)